-“Everything will work out.
-Try not to carry the weight of the world.”
+“It will all work itself out.
+Try not to carry the weight of the world on your shoulders.”

-“You always say that but what do you base that on?”
+“You always say that things will work out but what do you base that on?”

 “Because it always works out.”

 “It always does… until it doesn’t.
-I don’t think you understand him, Dex.”
+I don’t think you understand him as completely as I do, Dex.”